danaivach/gold-miners-draft/README.md

  * Context: the miner believes that the mine base is in position (BaseX,BaseY) and it is not ready_to_explore */
 +!handle(gold(X,Y))
-  :  not ready_to_explore & mine_base(BaseX,BaseY)
+  :  not ready_to_explore & depot(DepotX,DepotY) // the agent does not believe it is ready to explore, and believes that the depot is located at (DepotX,DepotY)
   <- .print("Handling ",gold(X,Y)," now.");
-     !move_to(X,Y); // creates the goal of moving to the position of the gold pick; // action that picks the gold !confirm_pick; // creates the goal of confirming that the gold has been picked !move_to(BaseX,BaseY); // creates the goal of moving to the position of the base !confirm_base; // creates the goal of confirming that the base is there drop; // action that drops the gold at the base .print("Finish handling ",gold(X,Y));
+     !move_to(X,Y); // creates the goal of moving to the position of the gold pick; // action that picks the gold !confirm_pick; // creates the goal of confirming that the gold has been picked !move_to(DepotX,DepotY); // creates the goal of moving to the position of the depot !confirm_depot; // creates the goal of confirming that the depot is there drop; // action that drops the gold at the base .print("Finish handling ",gold(X,Y));
      !!choose_gold. // creates the goal of handling other gold pieces